genevalab/ngscmd/README.md

 as mate pair files.
 The fastQ files can be input into the `ngscmd` program in either compressed or uncompressed form.

-All six commands of the `ngscmd` program are
+All seven commands of the `ngscmd` program are

 Command | Description
 ------- | -----------